Atharva-stack20/Java/README.md

-Chapter 1 is all about "Variables And Data types" - https://github.com/Atharva-stack20/Java/tree/main/Chapter1 In this chapter I have covered:
+Chapter 1 is all about "Variables And Data types" - https://github.com/Atharva-stack20/Java/tree/main/Chapter1 <br>
+  In this chapter I have covered:
     1. How to declare variables and how to use them
     2. Different data types and their use cases